 Subserosal fibroids grow from the inner wall into the cavity of the uterus.

 These grow from the wall of the uterus and are attached to it by a narrow stalk.

 Are fibroids cancerous?
 Can fibroids cause miscarriages or infertility?
 How are fibroids removed?
 Do fibroids shrink after menopause?
 All your questions answered.

 Most women who have fibroids are not aware that they have them as they do not have any symptoms.
-Sometimes one is found during a routine examination by a doctor or by chance during a scan which you may have for another reason.
+Sometimes one is found during a routine examination (pelvic examination) by a doctor or by chance during a scan which you may have for another reason.
 Symptoms may include:

 Heavy or more painful periods